Add to your Claude Code skills

 79 invocations, 2,070 conversation turns.
 Planning agents scope and decompose; coders work in parallel isolated worktrees; reviewers and QA validate each issue; merger integrates branches; verifier checks acceptance criteria against the PRD.

-Claude & open-source models supported: Run builds with either runtime and tune models per role in one flat config map.
+Claude, open-source, and Codex models supported: Run builds with any runtime and tune models per role in one flat config map.

-runtime: "claude_code" maps to Claude backend.runtime: "open_code" maps to OpenCode backend (OpenRouter/OpenAI/Google/Anthropic model IDs).SWE-AF uses three nested control loops to adapt to task difficulty in real time:
+runtime: "claude_code" maps to Claude backend.runtime: "open_code" maps to OpenCode backend (OpenRouter/OpenAI/Google/Anthropic model IDs).runtime: "codex" maps to the OpenAI Codex CLI backend.SWE-AF uses three nested control loops to adapt to task difficulty in real time:

 | Loop | Scope | Trigger | Action |